About Bethany Webster

 Hi, I’m Bethany.

 My work has always centered on emotional truth, relational clarity, and embodying personal sovereignty.
-And yet… the last few years invited me even deeper.

 My background (and what has shaped my work)